See below our default requirements for creating end user and admin passwords:

 Password expiration policy

 The default password expiration policy including the notification period can be found in the default group policy.
-This can be changed to your preference in Active Directory.
+The settings can be changed to your preference in Active Directory or you can mark the passwords to never expire from CAS accessing User settings.

 The default maximum password age is 42 days.